 If, for example, the Mempool size is around 3MB then most transactions will have to wait at least one or two blocks until they get confirmed.
-This is since each block is 1MB in size so it can take up to 3 confirmations to clear the whole mempool (assuming no new transactions are coming in).
+This is because each block is 1MB in size, so it can take up to 3 confirmations to clear the whole mempool (assuming no new transactions are coming in).

 Keep in mind that some of the Mempool transactions are low priority transactions that their sender knows they will take a long time to be confirmed – for example “dust transactions” (sending really small amounts of Bitcoin).

 How Long Does it Take to Confirm a Bitcoin Transaction?

 On average a new block of Bitcoin transactions is mined every 10 minutes.
 This is an average, meaning it could take 1 minute or 1 hour as well.
 Each block holds a few thousand transactions.

 Depending on the fee you’ve attached to your transaction you’ll be able to estimate how long it will take your transaction to get confirmed (again, on average).

 You can use this page to see how much of a fee you need to attach to get confirmed within a certain amount of time.

 What Should I Do If My Transaction is Stuck in the Mempool?